-- Line up the trays in front of the room.
-Have each group keep their soil checklist for reference. - Draw 2 horizontal, parallel lines on the board (about 18-24 inches apart).
+- Line up the trays in front of the room. - Draw 2 horizontal, parallel lines on the board (about 18-24 inches apart).
 Add a simple plant with roots going into the soil.

-Question: What did you find in your soil?
+Question; What did you find in your soil?